Classical and Quantum Mechanics via Lie algebras

 \chapter{Harmonic oscillators and coherent states}

-Part IV applies the concepts introduced so far to the study of the dominant kinds of elementary motion in a bound system, vibrations (described by oscillators, Poisson representations of the Heisenberg group), rotations (described by a spinning top, Poisson representations of the rotation group), and their interaction.
+Part \ref{p.spectra} applies the concepts introduced so far to the study of the dominant kinds of elementary motion in a bound system, vibrations of oscillators (described by Poisson representations of the Heisenberg group), rotations of rigid bodies (described by Poisson representations of the rotation group), and their interaction.
 On the quantum level, quantum oscillators are always bosonic systems, while spinning systems may be bosonic or fermionic depending on whether or not the spin is integral.
 The analysis of experimental spectra, concentrating on the mathematical contents of the subject, concludes our discussion.

 This chapter is a detailed study of harmonic oscillators (bosons, elementary vibrations), both from the classical and the quantum point of view.
 We introduce raising and lowering operators in the symplectic Poisson algebra, and show that the classical case is the limit $\hbar\to 0$ of the quantum harmonic oscillator.